Margaret and Ernest’s Story

 Crosley Law Firm filed suit and took several witness depositions to prove its case.
 Tom Crosley was able to obtain some crucial admissions from the at-fault driver, Stephen J., during his deposition.
 An engineer retained by Crosley was able to use these admissions in performing an accident reconstruction that placed the blame squarely on the other driver.

 Before trial, the case went to a court-ordered mediation.
 After fighting for Margaret and Ernest during the negotiations, the Crosley team secured a $400,000 settlement from the insurance company on their behalf, providing much-needed financial relief and peace of mind to Mr. and Mrs. O. in the wake of their life-changing car wreck.
-After attorney fees and case expenses, Mr. and Mrs. O. received $226,000 from the settlement to pay medical bills and compensate them for their impairment, pain, and suffering.

 If you have been injured or lost a loved one because of someone else’s carelessness, please call Crosley Law Firm right away at 210-LAW-3000 (210-529-3000).
 We offer free consultations so we can listen to the details of your story and provide you with candid legal advice about what your best course of action is moving forward.
 If we think we can help you, we will take your case on a contingent fee basis, which means you don’t have to pay us unless we achieve a settlement or win your case in court.